DarrenBoyo/ai201-project5-mixtape-starter/submission.md

 ### Issue #3: The same song keeps showing up twice in search

 **How I reproduced it:**
-Ran `pytest tests/test_search.py`.
-The multi-tag song test uses “Crown Heights Anthem,” which has three tags.
-The expected result is one copy of the song.
+I ran `pytest tests/test_search.py` and reviewed the search behavior for songs with multiple tags.
+The search is expected to return each matching song only once.

 **How I found the root cause:**
-I looked at `routes/songs.py`, then traced the search route into `services/search_service.py`.
+I traced the search endpoint from `routes/songs.py` to `services/search_service.py`.
+The query joins the `Song` table with the `song_tags` association table before returning the results.

 **The root cause:**
-`search_songs()` joined `Song` to `song_tags`, but it did not explicitly deduplicate the results.
-A song with multiple tag rows could appear multiple times after the join.
+Joining `Song` with `song_tags` can produce multiple database rows for a single song when that song has multiple tags.
+Because the query did not explicitly remove duplicate songs, the same song could appear multiple times in the search results.

-**My fix and side-effect check:**
+**Your fix and side-effect check:**
-Added deduplication, such as `.distinct()`, to the query.
-I checked searches for songs with no tags, one tag, and multiple tags to make sure all still return once.
+I added `.distinct()` to the SQLAlchemy query so duplicate `Song` rows are removed before the results are returned.
+I reran the search tests and verified that songs with zero, one, and multiple tags are still returned correctly while duplicate results are eliminated.

 ---